ParveenGrg/CBDFamilyMedicalPractise/README.md

 ## Billing Application

-a program to create a “Billing Application” for a GP service in Sydney.
+A java program “Billing Application” for a GP service in Sydney.
 ‘CBD family medical practise’ is a well-known GP service aro und city CBD area.
 They cover services like General practitioner service, pathology, eye check-up and dental.

 ## Folder Structure